See also: Perseverance, Never Give Up and Energy

 Indivisibility of the body and the land (because the body is made from food and food is made from the land).

-Character notes: 身(shin) in this context does not just mean your physical body rather a concept including both body and mind.
+Character notes: 身(shin) in this context does not just mean your physical body but a concept including both body and mind.

-土 (do) refers to soil, earth, clay, land, or in some cases, locality.
+土 (do) refers to the soil, earth, clay, land, or in some cases, locality.
 It's not the proper name of Earth, the planet.
-However, in can refer to the land or realm we live in.
+However, it can refer to the land or realm we live in.

 In modern South Korea, it's written in Hangul as 신토불이.
-Korea used Chinese characters (same source for Japanese Kanji) as their only written standard form of the language until about a hundred years ago.
-Therefore, many Koreans will recognize 身土不二 as a native phrase and concept.
+Korea used Chinese characters (same source as Japanese Kanji) as their only written standard form of the language until about a hundred years ago.
+Therefore, many Koreans will recognize this as a native phrase and concept.

 See Also: Strength and Love in Unity